Cyber security and the need to safeguard digital assets have become a critical concern for businesses worldwide.

 With the increasing reliance on digital technologies and the rise in cyber threats, understanding the basics of cyber security has become crucial for individuals and organizations alike.

 By implementing effective cyber security measures, individuals and businesses can safeguard their sensitive information and maintain the trust of their customers.

 What is cyber security?

-Cyber security refers to the measures taken to prevent, detect, and respond to unauthorised access, attacks, and vulnerabilities in computer systems and networks.
+Cyber security refers to the measures taken to prevent, detect, and respond to unauthorized access, attacks, and vulnerabilities in computer systems and networks.

 One of the primary objectives of cyber security is to ensure the confidentiality of data and data assets.

-This means that only authorised individuals or entities should have access to sensitive information.
+This means that only authorized individuals or entities should have access to sensitive information.

-By implementing robust authentication mechanisms, such as strong passwords, multi-factor authentication, and biometric recognition systems, cyber security professionals strive to prevent unauthorised access to digital systems.
+By implementing robust authentication mechanisms, such as strong passwords, multi-factor authentication, and biometric recognition systems, cyber security professionals strive to prevent unauthorized access to digital systems.